Air passenger rights

-My flight was delayed - am I entitled to compensation?
+My flight was canceled - am I entitled to compensation?

-When can you claim compensation for a denied boarding?
+When can you claim compensation for denied boarding?

 Airlines must pay compensation for denied boarding where they are at fault — the most common example is flight overbookings